 The Housing Fair is a great resource for students who are deciding whether to live on or off campus, or who are planning to live off campus in the coming year.
 Penn State students, parents, families, and friends can meet with on-campus housing staff, local landlords, property managers, business, government, and bank representatives in one location.

 Visit the Housing Fair page for upcoming dates and more information.

 Whether you need help deciding whether living off campus is right for you or need assistance in finding that great place to live, the Off-Campus Student Support office can work with you to help you navigate your options.

-To schedule a one-on-one meeting with a trained peer advisor or a member of our professional staff, contact us at OffCampus@psu.edu.
+To schedule a one-on-one meeting with a member of our professional staff, contact us at OffCampus@psu.edu.

 - Off-Campus Housing Accessibility

 An off-campus housing accessibility spreadsheet was created to assist prospective tenants with disabilities in their evaluation of the accessibility of local rental facilities and their amenities based on personal need.

 The spreadsheet includes responses from local property managers who voluntarily chose to provide information on the accessibility of their housing units.
 The spreadsheet is solely meant for informational purposes and is not intended to: (1) endorse specific rental properties; (2) enforce the Centre Region Building Safety and Property Maintenance Code; nor (3) evaluate compliance with federal, state, or local laws and regulations.
 Instead, prospective tenants with varied disabilities can use the information provided to evaluate which rental properties best meet their individualized needs.
 Please note that this spreadsheet is subject to change and is not meant to provide a comprehensive accessibility checklist given that property managers could elect to provide information in whole or in part.